saltypaul/SnipTodo/README.md

 To check whether it's working, open a browser and go to http://localhost:9000/

 ### 4. Install SnipTodo
 Just download this repo.
 Inside its folder run the command `yarn build` to build.
 Next, check your CoreNLP server and mongod, make sure they are runing.
 Then, run `yarn api` to start the server for SnipTodo.
-Open up your browser and go to http://localhost:8080 and you are good to go, hopefully.
-I've run some tests locally, it works.
-If this doesn't work for you, maybe the easier way is that we use TeamViewer to go through the project together.
+Open up your browser and go to http://localhost:8080.
 Some screenshots:
 [1](http://7xrz9i.com1.z0.glb.clouddn.com/%E5%B1%8F%E5%B9%95%E5%BF%AB%E7%85%A7%202017-04-22%20%E4%B8%8A%E5%8D%886.16.22.png)
 [2](http://7xrz9i.com1.z0.glb.clouddn.com/%E5%B1%8F%E5%B9%95%E5%BF%AB%E7%85%A7%202017-04-22%20%E4%B8%8A%E5%8D%884.01.30.png)